 class T(): a = 0 class A(T): pass class B(T): a = 2 class C(A,B): pass c = C() print(c.a) # => 2

-There is no protection in Python against accidental redefinition, method capture, or accidental non-redefinition along the MRO sequence, so that these vulnerabilities apply fully.
+There is no protection in Python against accidental redefinition, method capture, or accidental non-redefinition along the MRO sequence, so that these vulnerabilities apply.

 Moreover, as the search for a binding is at run-time in dynamically established class hierarchies, a static analysis cannot predetermine the danger of these vulnerabilities to incur.
 Neither can a reviewer of the code without detailed analysis of the entire class hierarchy determine which method is called.
 The__mro__ attribute can be queried in the code to determine the MRO sequence.